 I am a licensed speech language pathologist with more than 20 years experience, providing ongoing speech and language therapy and evaluations.
 Upon graduating I had the opportunity to work with adults in the hospital and nursing home settings conducting swallow studies, bedside evaluations and outpatient therapy.
-My primary background and the past two decades includes working with children on the Autism Spectrum, those with childhood apraxia of speech, as well as with speech and language delays.
+My primary background and the past two decades includes working with children on the Autism Spectrum, those with Childhood Apraxia of Speech, as well as with speech and language delays.
 I have received additional training and education in a number of field areas that include: ABA therapy, Autism, Childhood Apraxia of Speech, Picture Exchange Communication System, Social Thinking and Sensory Integration.
-In the last couple of years I have taken some trainings with regards to feeding, nutrition and how oral motor development plays a role in feeding and speech.
+In the last few years I have taken several trainings with regards to feeding, nutrition and how oral motor development plays a role in feeding and speech.

 In January 2009, I decided to pursue my goal of becoming an independent provider of speech and language therapy, launching my current company, Wannemacher Therapy.
 I currently practice in the the state of Illinois providing speech therapy to children in Early Intervention and children over the age of 3.
 During my career, I have held a variety of positions in my field that include 10 years with a non-profit organization, Little Friends, Inc. Five of those years I was the Program Director of the Little Friends, Parent-Infant-Program.
 I also conducted speech evaluations as part of a comprehensive team for the Autism Diagnostic Clinic at Little Friends.
 I am a graduate of Illinois State University, where I received my masters in Speech Language Pathology and Audiology.